9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 ### Handling Multiple TCP Streams

 With TCP, connections are stateful.
-That means that there is a dedicated logical \"channel\" between a client and server, rather than just one-off packets as with UDP.
+That means that there is a dedicated logical "channel" between a client and server, rather than just one-off packets as with UDP.
 This makes things easy for client developers.
 Server applications almost always will want to be able to handle more than one TCP connection at once.
 How then to do this?